donsheehy/fwcg2022/cfp.md

 To apply for travel support,

-- visit and complete the form at this link (link to be included).
+- visit and complete the form at this link (https://forms.gle/5sJANxZuUDN2Tus99).
 You will be asked to provide your name, email affiliation, student/postdoc status, a brief statement, etc.